topin27/book_notes/EffectivePython.md

 ### Item 51: Define a Root EXception to Insulate Callers from APIs

+Having a root exception in a module makes it easy for consumers of your API to catch all of the exceptions that you raise on purpose.

 * Defining root exceptions for your modules allows API consumers to insulate themselves from you API.
 * Catching root exceptions can help you find bugs in code that consumes an API.